How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 5.4 The meaning of ‘destination’ and ‘origin’

-‘Destination’ is the furthest specified place in the UK or other member state to which the goods are consigned at the time of importation.
+‘Destination’ is the furthest specified place in the UK or EU member state to which the goods are consigned at the time of importation.
 It’s the place stated on the consignment note or any other document by means of which the goods are imported.

 These are often known as the delivery terms, which are explained further at paragraph 5.5.
 When that place is unknown, the destination is the place of importation.